 In 2013, HELCOM Copenhagen Ministerial Declaration agreed that the level of ambient and distribution of impulsive sounds in the Baltic Sea should not have negative impact on marine life and that human activities that are assessed to result in negative impacts on marine life should be carried out only if relevant mitigation measures are in place.

-The HELCOM Experts Network on Underwater Noise (EN-Noise) was established to prepare and facilitate the implementation of a roadmap to building a knowledge base on underwater noise in a short term (2015-2017).
+The HELCOM Expert Group on Underwater Noise (EG Noise) was established to prepare and facilitate the implementation of a roadmap to building a knowledge base on underwater noise in a short term (2015-2017).